shamanec/ios-appium-docker/README.md

 4. It will be automatically added to the list in *devices.txt*

 ## Create the docker image

+**Note** If you don't want to use the opencv4nodejs functionalities you can remove it from the installation in the Dockerfile which will reduce the image size with around 2GB and will improve building speed a lot.

 1. Run **'docker build -t ios-appium .'** or execute **./services.sh control** and select option **7) Build Docker image**
 2. Wait for the image to be created - it will be named 'ios-appium' by default.